Proudly Packaged in Canada

 • Once established, cosmos can tolerate dry soil.
 Be careful not to over-water or over-fertilize as this can lead to less flowering.

 • Pinching back the early flower buds will help your plants to promote more branches and grow bushier.
-Wait until the plant is 20-25 cm (8-10") tall, cut off the top couple 5 cm (2") of the plant, directly above a set of leaves.
+Wait until the plant is 20-25 cm (8-10 in) tall, cut off the top couple 5 cm (2 in) of the plant, directly above a set of leaves.
 Within a week, you will notice new stems sprouting from where you had cut the plant.
 This process will also cause the entire plant to branch out even more, giving rise to additional stems.
 The new stems will be longer because they will grow from the bottom of the plant instead of along the main stem.

 • Regularly removing spent flowers, known as deadheading will promote continuous blooming and encourage the growth of fresh buds.
 This practice can extend the flowering period as long as 6 weeks into midsummer.

 • Harvest flowers for indoor arrangements when they first open.
-Click here to learn more about harvesting flowers.

 You may also like